 Where can a prolapse occur?

 How bad is my prolapse?

 Is it necessary to use a graft material during the surgery?

 Treatment Options for Pelvic Organ Prolapse

 Kegels exercises are pelvic floor muscles exercises which strengthen the pelvic area.
-They may improve symptoms of both stress and urge urinary incontinence.
+They may improve symptoms of both stresses and urge urinary incontinence.
 It is important to perform the exercises on daily basis for 6 seconds 10-15 times a day.
 To be able to use the correct muscles, one has to learn which muscles are involved in holding urine during physical activity or coughing.